IQDevs/blog/_posts/2017-04-12-Rust for High-Level Programming Language Developers.markdown

 println!("{}", v3);
 ```

-And voila, you're all set.
+And voila!
+You're all set.

 ### Statements vs. Expressions?
 To be continued